-Teams must have a minimum of 10 players on their roster, with a minimum of 3 of each sex.
-Teams can only have a maximum of 15 players on their roster.
+Teams must have a minimum of 10 players on their roster, with a maximum of 15 players total.
+Teams may have a maximum of 12 players of one gender.

 No roster additions can be made during the tournament.

 Appendix 3: Team Registration